 - Information embedded in an XML data file

-XML (eXtensible Mark-up Language) files includes key data and metadata documentation that is interoperable for web browsers and analysis engines which in turn enables field specific searching.
+XML (eXtensible Mark-up Language) files include key data and metadata documentation that is interoperable for web browsers and analysis engines which in turn enables field-specific searching.

 - Use ELN to record your work

 - Use versioning controls to track history, progress and changes in a descriptive manner